"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Jeremiah 25:27-30 - "Therefore you shall say to them, 'Thus says the LORD of hosts, the God of Israel: "Drink, be drunk, and vomit!
 Fall and rise no more, because of the sword which I will send among you." ' And it shall be, if they refuse to take the cup from your hand to drink, then you shall say to them, 'Thus says the LORD of hosts: "You shall certainly drink!
 For behold, I begin to bring calamity on the city which is called by My name, and should you be utterly unpunished?
 You shall not be unpunished, for I will call for a sword on all the inhabitants of the earth," says the LORD of hosts.'
 "Therefore prophesy against them all these words, and say to them: 'The LORD will roar from on high, and utter His voice from His holy habitation; He will roar mightily against His fold.
 He will give a shout, as those who tread the grapes, against all the inhabitants of the earth."

-This is similar to what happened to Belshazzar, the last king of Babylon, who literally got drunk on wine served in the vessels from God's temple and gave praise to idols, along with his administration and family.
+This is like what happened to Belshazzar, the last king of Babylon, who literally got drunk on wine served in the vessels from God's temple and gave praise to idols, along with his administration and family.
 Afterward, God made them all drink the wine of His wrath in judgment.
 Like his father Nebuchadnezzar, Belshazzar did not humble himself before God and God judged him:

 Daniel 5:1-5 - Belshazzar the king made a great feast for a thousand of his lords, and drank wine in the presence of the thousand.
 While he tasted the wine, Belshazzar gave the command to bring the gold and silver vessels which his father Nebuchadnezzar had taken from the temple which had been in Jerusalem, that the king and his lords, his wives, and his concubines might drink from them.
 Then they brought the gold vessels that had been taken from the temple of the house of God which had been in Jerusalem; and the king and his lords, his wives, and his concubines drank from them.
 They drank wine, and praised the gods of gold and silver, bronze and iron, wood and stone.
 In the same hour the fingers of a man's hand appeared and wrote opposite the lampstand on the plaster of the wall of the king's palace; and the king saw the part of the hand that wrote.